spences10/scottspence.com/posts/2022/06/03/change-text-highlight-colour-with-tailwind-css/index.md

 That's it!

-Hope you find it as useful as I found it!
+Hope you find it useful, I know I did! 😊

 <!-- Links -->